nborsato/petitRADTRANS/docs/content/available_opacities.rst

 ______________

 Please see the `Installation <installation.html>`_ section for how to obtain and use the opacities listed below.
+For adding more opacity species not listed here, please see `Adding opacities <opa_add.html>`_, among them the Exomol opacities calculated in the pRT format, available from the Exomol website.

 **Line absorbers, low resolution mode** (``"c-k"``, with :math:`\lambda/\Delta\lambda=1000`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^